 back to the track then over onto the rough pasture until mark 003 came into view, that's the track walls behind

-it was then across to a lime kiln in the top corner towards the track
+it was then across to a lime kiln in the top corner towards the trackwhere I had one quick shot of some Geese ? flying over

 plenty of ferns growing inside in the shade